brutella/hkcam/README.md

 # Advanced Configuration
 The application can be further configured using flags in the startup script.
-These can lead to a misconfigured system and shoud be used at your own caution.

 These settings can be changed in the startup script ```/etc/sv/hkcam/run```.